Umara Sinhawansa

-Umara Sinhawansa (born 14 March, 1989) is a Sri Lankan singer-songwriter, producer, and audio engineer.
-She was a member of the musical group Bathiya and Santhush before transitioning to a career as a solo artist.
+Umara Sinhawansa born 14 March 1987, is a Sri Lankan singer,Musician music producer, and audio engineer.
+She gained prominence as a frequent collaborator with the musical duo Bathiya and Santhush before establishing a career as a solo artist.
+In 2017, she founded the music academy Umara Music Studio (UMS).

 Early life

-Umara Sinhawansa was born into a family of professional musicians.
-Her father is Tony Sinhawansa and her mother is Ayesha Sinhawansa.
-She has one sister, Umaria Sinhawansa, who is also a singer, and two brothers.
-Umara was educated at Muslim Ladies’ College in Colombo.
-She represented Sri Lanka in three international singing competitions.
-Together with her sister Umaria, she won third place at the 2011 Crimea Music Fest and first prize at the All-Island Singing Competition of Sri Lanka.
+Sinhawansa was born to Tony and Ayesha Sinhawansa in 1987 a family of professional musician.
+She has one sister, Umaria, who is also a singer, along with two brothers.
+Her great aunt is Rukmani Devi.

+She was educated at the Muslim Ladies' College in Colombo, Sri Lanka, and went on to represent the country in three international singing competitions.
+She won third place at the 2011 Crimea Music Fest and first place at Sri Lanka's All-Island Singing Competition, alongside her sister.